- Pictures of Postpartum Depression - Slideshow

 What are causes and risk factors for postpartum depression?

-Further risk factors for developing postpartum depression include marital problems, low self-esteem, and a lack of having social support before and after the birth of the child.
+Further risk factors for developing postpartum depression include low self-esteem, low socioeconomic status, a lack of having social support before and after the birth of the baby, and marital problems, including any history of intimate partner violence.

 What are postpartum depression symptoms and signs?

-Symptoms of postpartum depression begin within four weeks after having a baby and include the following:
+Symptoms of postpartum depression begin either during pregnancy or within four weeks after having a baby and include the following:

 - Feelings of profound sadness, emptiness, emotional numbness, irritability, or anger.